 Contributions to the Greater Philadelphia Area

 The Junior League of Philadelphia is committed to addressing the many aspects of health and wellness in underserved communities in the Greater Philadelphia area.
-The JLP has approximately 900 trained volunteers who contribute more than 75,000 hours of service worth an estimated $1.5 million annually.
-Approximately 17 committees support the community needs of the Greater Philadelphia area as well as the institutional needs of the organization.
+The JLP has approximately 900 trained volunteers who contribute more than 75,000 hours of service per year worth an estimated $1.5 million annually.
+More than 20 committees support the community needs of the Greater Philadelphia area as well as the institutional needs of the organization.

-Since 1912, the Junior League of Philadelphia has been involved in programs that change lives.
+Since 1912, the Junior League of Philadelphia has led or engaged in programs that change lives.
 Whether it’s creating community gardens or providing nutritious meals to families in need, the Junior League offers women an opportunity to make meaningful change happen.
-Currently, over 17 million children are food insecure, and nearly 1 in 3 children in our region live in poverty and do not know when or where they will eat their next nutritious meal.
-The Apple a Day Healthy Living Initiative™ is the Junior League of Philadelphia’s response to this alarming community need.
+Philadelphia has the highest poverty rate among major U.S. cities, and an estimated one in five Philadelphians experiences food insecurity.1 From 2015-2017, the Philadelphia Metropolitan Area reported an average percentage of food insecure people of 11.3 percent.
+The average percentage of food insecure children in the area was 16.3 percent.
+The challenges in addressing food insecurity vary widely from city to suburbs; 60 percent of food insecure families live in a neighborhood with poor access to a large grocery store (compared to 25 percent food-insecure families in Philadelphia).2 The Apple a Day Healthy Living Initiative™ is the Junior League of Philadelphia’s response to this alarming community need.

 The Apple a Day Healthy Living Initiative™ is a multi-tiered community initiative with the goal of creating a positive impact on the health and wellness of adults and children in the Greater Philadelphia area.
 Apple a Day programming encompasses both interactive educational curricula and a focus on increasing the region’s capacity to supply and distribute healthy food to families in need.
 Please download this brochure for more information on our Apple a Day Healthy Living Initiative™.

 JLP volunteers bring a vast array of talents and skills to their volunteer work.
-Approximately 85% of our volunteers are employed in a wide range of professions and industries.
+Approximately 81 percent of our volunteers are employed in a wide range of professions and industries, and 92 percent have been awarded a Bachelor’s Degree or higher.
 The JLP reaches out to all women and no woman is excluded from membership because of race, religion, national origin, or disability.

 The JLP believes that effective service is accomplished through the efforts of highly skilled and well-informed volunteers.
 All new volunteers are required to complete an intensive training course and thereafter choose from a wide range of training programs each year.
 Through these programs, volunteers acquire the skills, knowledge, and empowerment to effectively serve the community and the organization.

-The JLP is managed by a Board of Directors comprised of 10 volunteers who have served the JLP and the community with distinction.
+The JLP is led by a Board of Directors comprised of 10 volunteers who have served the JLP and the community with distinction.
 The President is the Chief Executive Officer and official spokesperson for the JLP.
 The JLP’s operations are primarily financed through membership dues and volunteer supported fundraising events.
+As a 501(c)(3) organization, the JLP welcomes your review of our Audited Financial Statements and IRS Form 990.